Get Matched With Colleges

 The average career length for an actor is around 28 years.

-What qualities should an actor have?
+What qualities should you have?

 An actor needs charisma, confidence, intelligence, strong imagination, and hard work.